 Q: Will tick-tock releases delay features?

-- A: You can view current, near term and future priorities on our website here.
-While tick-tock releases will mean only shipping new features every other release, it will improve the quality of features shipped.
-We want to avoid rushing to ship new features and then fixing bugs over a number of releases, and instead we will ship high-quality features out the gate.
+- A: You can view current, near term, and future priorities on our website here.
+While tick-tock releases mean only shipping new features every other release, it improves the quality of features shipped.
+We want to avoid rushing to ship new features and then fixing bugs over a number of releases, and instead we focus on shipping high-quality features out the gate.

 Q: What is the release cycle for the React Native mobile apps?

 - A: The mobile apps follow the same monthly tick-tock release cycle as Mattermost Server/Webapp, releasing on the 16th of each month.